troyliu0105/toml11/README.md

 To run the language agnostic test suite, you need to compile `tests/check_toml_test.cpp` and pass it to the tester.

+## Linking library to reduce compilation times

+toml11 is a header only library but optionally you can compile it as a normal library that requires linking to reduce compilation time.

+To build it, add `TOML11_BUILD_LIBRARY` macro flag and compile `toml.cpp` as a library.

+To use it, you also need to define `TOML11_BUILD_LIBRARY` in your code before including `toml.hpp` and of course need to link the library.

+__NOTE__: CMake installation does not support this yet.

 ## Contributors

 I appreciate the help of the contributors who introduced the great feature to this library.